raboley/Angular-GettingStarted/APM/Notes.md

 This tells our app where our component should show up.
 This custom HTML tag we added is called a `directive` and is how html implements angular components.

-If we run the app with just that added it will not load anything, but we will get a very good error in the developer tools console of the browser.
+If we run our app now it won't work, but it will provide a helpful error in the console.
 The problem is the directive we added isn't know by our [app.module.ts](./src/app/app.module.ts).
-The error is very nice in that it will give a solution to the problem, which would be to add the component that contains 'pm-products' to the app module.
+The error also gives a solution to the problem, which would be to add the component 'pm-products' to the app module.
 So let's do just that.

 In our [app.module.ts](./src/app/app.module.ts) file add `ProductListComponent` to our the declarations decorator and then import the `ProductListComponent` from our file.

 ```typescript
 import { BrowserModule } from '@angular/platform-browser';